Homeopathic medicines may help, writes Keith Souter

 Smokers have had their habitat severely restricted and many people will have given up just by virtue of having been forced out onto the street corner to indulge their habit.

-With problems drinking or gambling, then avoiding the places where temptation lurks is obviously sensible.
+With problems drinking or gambling on casino apps, then avoiding the places where temptation lurks is obviously sensible.
 With other nuisance habits such as nailbiting, or nosepicking, changing habitat may not be so easy.
 But if the habit is something that the person does locked away in their room, then get out of the comfort zone and change the habitat in favour of the limelight where there are people and therefore less tendency to indulge.

 Finally, taking up new interests may help.
 Do something outrageous.
 Choose something that you have never managed to get round to, or which may seem out of character.
 If you want to change habits, you are changing yourself, so these sorts of changes become symbolic of how you can make it happen.